liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/04-preparing-to-upgrade-the-liferay-database.markdown

 Previously you identified and removed unused objects from a copy of your
 @product@ production database backup.
-In the same way (in the script console or UI) you removed the noted unused objects from the backup, remove them from your production database in your original version of Liferay (NOT @product-ver@).
+In the same way (in the script console or UI) you removed the unused objects from the backup, remove them from your pre-upgrade production database.

 ## Test @product@ with its Pruned Database

 Find and resolve any issues related to the objects you removed.
-By removing the objects from production and testing your changes before upgrading, you can more easily troubleshoot any issues, knowing that they're not related to upgrade processes.
+By removing the objects from production and testing your changes before upgrading, you can more easily troubleshoot issues, knowing that they're not related to upgrade processes.

 ## Upgrade Your Marketplace Apps